One of the lessons of the last few years is about the need to look after the environment. The environment and all things green are now big business.

-It is not only the rise in the Extinction Rebellion campaign that has brought the issue of the environment to the fore front of global news.
+In recent years, there have been organisations who have been reminding us of the need to look after our world better.
+It is not only the rise in the Extinction Rebellion campaigns of 2019 that has woken us to the reality.
+They have brought environmental issues to the fore front of global news.
 Scientists have been warning us about the impact of our activities for many decades.

 How can entrepreneurship and innovation solve problems relating to our dependency on electricity when the generation of electricity from fossil fuels create a serious impact on the environment?